Deokarpatil/Livechatroompro/README.md

 # Livechatroompro
-## Title:Multiclient Chat Application With SocketProgramming
+## Title: Multiclient Chat Application With SocketProgramming
+## Name Of Team Member's :
+ * Pawar Pruthviraj Dnyaneshwar
+ * Deokar Vedant Rajendra
+ * Gandhale Omkar Bhausaheb
+ * Ratnaparkhi Nandini Shivaji

 ## Description:
   The Multiclient Chat Application Project is a multi-user communication system built using Python's socket programming.
 It allows multiple clients to connect to a central server, send and receive messages, and interact in real time.
 The server manages all the client connections and facilitates message broadcasting.
 The project demonstrates the use of sockets, threading, and synchronization in Python, providing a scalable and interactive chatroom solution.
 ## Key Features: